muhammedajask/MonthlyCashReport/README.md

 ## Steps Taken

 ### Step 1: Data Download
-- **Dataset Acquisition**: Downloaded the transaction dataset from the workplace system.
+- **Dataset Acquisition**: Downloaded the transaction dataset named **CashierSep24** from the workplace system.
 This dataset includes various types of transactions for September 2024, such as:
   - Cash Card Transactions
   - UPI Transactions
   - Online Transfers